 DOT drug tests have specific cutoff levels that must be met for a positive result.
 For instance, the cutoff level for marijuana in a urine test is usually 50 ng/mL.
 If the concentration of the drug in your sample is below the cutoff level, the test will be negative.
 If it's above the cutoff level, the test will be positive.

-Drug screen results are reported as either positive or negative which is reviewed by a Medical Review officer (MRO).
+Drug screen results are reported as either positive or negative.
 A positive result means that the drug or drug metabolite was detected in your sample, while a negative result means that the drug was not detected.
 In addition, DOT drug tests may also report the concentration of the drug or metabolite in your sample.

 If you receive a positive result on your drug screen test results, you may be subject to disciplinary action, including termination of employment or loss of your commercial driver's license.